achicodess/greenpulse/README.md

 ## AI Diligence

-This project was built in collaboration with **Claude Sonnet 4.6** by Anthropic.
+This project was built in collaboration with Artificial Intelligence Systems.
 The [full AI Diligence Statement](https://github.com/achicodess/greenpulse/raw/main/public/AI_Diligence_Statement_GreenPulse.pdf) documents exactly how AI was used, how every output was reviewed, and who is responsible for the final product.

 All decisions — architectural, aesthetic, and editorial — were made and approved by the project author.
 The AI was a tool.
 The project is the author's.